Con Chrisoulis: Career

 From 2002 to 2006, Chrisoulis collaborated with 9 (Ennea) magazine, a Greek comics anthology that was included as a free supplement every Wednesday within Eleftherotypia newspaper.
 He serialised his science fiction series Vacant Testament (Greek: Κενή Διαθήκη) within the pages of 9 (Ennea) magazine, making it the first long-running sci-fi comics series published in a Greek mainstream comic book.

-During the 2000s, he initiated campaigns within his self-published comics in order to advise and help creators set up their own self-published comics, and participated in various self-published comic books, also distributing many in independent stores in Athens and local zine and comics festivals.
-Some of the comics he participated in include Sapilla #1-3 (2004-2005), Red.Dot Comix #10 (2004) and #12 (2005), Giannis Milonogiannis' Roppongi #2 (2006) and many more.

 In 2007, he released the first volume of his acclaimed political satire comic book series, Giant-Size Fascists.
 After the first volume was released, the series continued in monthly episodes in Galera (Γαλέρα) magazine from 2007 to 2008.
 The two volumes of Giant-Size Fascists earned him Greek comic book of the year awards by popular vote in 2008 and 2010.

 His graphic novel Dryland, which narrates the violent deaths of most of his ancestors in Interwar Greece, was a finalist at the Myriad Editions' First Fictions competition and was released in 2016 by Markosia Enterprises.

 Singer-songwriter of two concept art bands, Autodivine and the UK-based band Ghosts of Future Past, he has released two illustrated concept albums with linear narratives and post-punk aesthetics.

-From 2012 until 2014, he wrote and drew a daily online comic strip entitled Tales of The Smiths about the early unknown days of Morrissey and seminal indie band The Smiths, a 450-page collected edition of which will be released by Omnibus Press in 2018.
+From 2012 until 2014, he researched and serialised daily his webcomic series Tales of The Smiths about the early unknown days of Morrissey and seminal indie band The Smiths, a 450-page collected edition of which will be released by Omnibus Press in 2018.

-Since 2016, he has been researching, writing and drawing Rebel Rebel: The graphic biography of David Bowie, the weekly online comics biography of David Bowie, whilst in 2017 he began researching and serialising his latest series King: The graphic biography of Jack Kirby, about the Ashkenazi Jewish origins of the visual creator of Marvel Comics.
+Since 2016, he has been researching, writing and drawing Rebel Rebel: The graphic biography of David Bowie, the weekly webcomic biography of David Bowie, which has been hosted on Patreon, through which self-published collections are regularly made available to supporters.

+In 2017, he began researching and serialising his latest webcomic series King: The graphic biography of Jack Kirby, about the Ashkenazi Jewish origins of the visual creator of Marvel Comics.

-He is the creator and art director of Museums News, a website that focuses on museum and exhibition culture.
+He is the co-creator and art director of Museums News, a website that focuses on museum and exhibition culture.

-Con Chrisoulis currently works as a Senior Lecturer in Commercial Art and Illustration at Teesside University, teaching on the undergraduate and postgraduate Comics & Graphic Novels and Graphic Design courses, whilst conducting practice-led academic research within the graphic novel biography field.
+Chrisoulis has been working at Teesside University since 2018 and has been appointed as the Course Leader of the School of Arts and Creative Industries' BA (Hons) Illustration course.
+His research output at the university has focused on the development, production and dissemination of graphic biographies.